Don Dunstan: Elections (1968–1970)

 With the end of Playford's tenure, the LCL had brought younger, more progressive members into its ranks.
 The Hall Government continued many of the social reforms the Walsh/Dunstan governments had initiated; most of these at the instigation of Hall or his Attorney-General, Robin Millhouse.
 Abortion was partially legalised, and planning for the Festival Centre began.
 The conservative and rural factions of the League, notably in the Legislative Council dominated by the landed gentry, were bitterly opposed to some reforms, and more than once Hall was forced to rely on Labor support to see bills passed.
 The LCL began to break apart; what had once been a united party was now factionalised into four distinct groups across the political spectrum.
 The economy of South Australia began to pick up under Hall, returning to full employment.
 During the term in opposition, Des Corcoran became Dunstan's deputy, and the pair worked together well despite any rift that may have been caused by the struggle to succeed Walsh.

 Hall was embarrassed that the LCL was in a position to win government despite having clearly lost the first-preference vote, and was committed to a fairer electoral system.
 Soon after taking office, he enacted a complete overhaul of the electoral system.
 While they fell short of "one vote one value" as Labor and Dunstan had demanded, they were still significant.
 Under the Playmander the lower house had 39 seats, 13 in Adelaide and 26 in the country.
 Hall's reforms expanded the lower house to 47 seats–28 in Adelaide and 19 in the country.
 While there was still a slight rural weighting (since Adelaide accounted for two-thirds of the state's population), with Adelaide now electing a majority of the legislature, historical results made a Labor win at the next election likely.
-The capital had been SA Labor's power base for three decades.
-Even at the height of Playford's power in the 1950s, the LCL won almost no seats in the capital outside of the wealthy eastern crescent and around Holdfast Bay.
-This was a major reason why Playford's LCL never held more than 23 seats–two more than needed to govern.
-Under the circumstances, conventional wisdom was that Hall undertook electoral reform knowing he was effectively handing the premiership to Dunstan at the next election.